-Refer to Notes 2(d)(ii), 3(a)(ii) and 19(b) to the consolidated financial statements.
+Refer to Notes 2(d)(ii), 3(ii) and 19(b) to the consolidated financial statements.

-At 31 December 2020, 6% (\$5 billion) of the Group's total financial instruments that were carried at fair value were classified as Level 3.
+At 31 December 2022, 4% (\$4 billion) of the Group's total financial instruments that were carried at fair value were classified as • Level 3.

 The Level 3 instruments mainly comprised unquoted equity investments and funds, long dated equity derivatives, callable interest rate swaps and unquoted debt securities.

-The valuation of Level 3 financial instruments was a key area of focus of our audit as the determination of Level 3 prices is considerably more subjective given the lack of availability of market-based data.
-The valuation techniques used could involve the exercise of judgement and the use of assumptions and estimates.
+The valuation of Level 3 financial instruments was a key area of focus of our audit due to their financial significance to the Group as well as its susceptibility to a higher degree of estimation uncertainty.
+The determination of certain Level 3 prices is considerably more subjective as it may require the exercise of judgement by management or the use of complex models and assumptions given the lack of availability of market-based data.